Organiser Guide

 Here we explain the steps that your users typically would go through in using dribdat.
 Feel free to copy and paste and adapt this into your event documentation:

-Click Login at the top of the page and either use the e-mail and password to register and log in, or for servers that are connected to Slack, GitHub, Auth0 and other supported providers of Single Sign-On that you can enable in dribdat.
+Click Login at the top of the page and either use the e-mail and password to register and log in, or for servers that are connected to supported providers of Single Sign-On that you can enable in dribdat.

 If you have issues logging into the platform, contact the organizing team of your event for help.